-Dear Adoptive Parents,
+Dear Adoptive Parents, are you listening?

 If you have found your way to this article, you have some curiosity about what is meant by the question in the title: are you listening?
 Well, are you?
 During your journey as an adoptive parent, have you listened to your child in times both good and bad—even when their words were devastating to hear?
-While this may be a jarring question to start off with, it is a necessary one.
+While this may be a jarring question to start with, it is a necessary one.
 Listening is a key part of being a parent in any case, but, with adoptees, listening is everything.
 Being listened to tells us our thoughts are validated, we are being heard, and someone in the world wants to hear what we have to say.
 Below we’ll go through some pieces of advice for adoptive parents to help guide you through your adoption journey with your child.

 Piece of Advice #1: Adoptees all have different journeys; none of us are the same.

 No two people are the same, so no two adoptees will react the same way to being adopted.
 The challenge is being able to understand how your adoptee feels.
 There are certain expectations and assumptions some people have of adoptees that may not be true for all of us.
-And some that, in fact, aren’t realistic to begin with.
-In addition, every adoptee’s journey in life is different.
+And some that, in fact, aren’t realistic, to begin with.
+Also, every adoptee’s journey in life is different.
 Some may have had what people call a happy childhood while others were subjected to abuse, neglect, and sadness.
 We are a diverse community of adoptees, being raised by a diverse community of adoptive parents.

 Piece of Advice #2: Develop your own set of beliefs about how adoptees react to being adopted based on your experience with your child.

-Many adoptive parents going through the adoption process are told things, by a number of sources—many of which are not adoptees.
+Many adoptive parents going through the adoption process are told things, by several sources—many of which are not adoptees.
 Not only does this leave adoptees out of the picture, but it also exposes adoptive parents to potentially harmful information.
 Perhaps the most harmful information is the kind that instills faulty expectations of how adoptees are supposed to react towards being adopted.
 These expectations and behaviors are ones adoptees are often expected to adhere to, and they do more harm than good regardless of our personal journey with adoption.
 When you think about it, such expectations really aren’t good for anyone.

 One of the most prevalent expectations is that all adoptees should be grateful they were given a chance at life; that they weren’t aborted, and they have been awarded the opportunities they otherwise would never have had.
 The “gratefulness concept” is an unfair expectation to put on a person who did not choose how they were raised.
 However, please know that while the world may expect us to be grateful, and while we really don’t favor the concept of being told how to feel towards our family, most of us are very, very grateful.